wlonk/hexes/README.rst

 Curses for humans.

-* Free software: BSD license
+This is free software, under a BSD license.

 This is very very alpha!
 I'm working on it, though, and would love your feedback, pull requests, and enthusiasm.